Police report 911 emergency call service outages in multiple states

 Police departments in several states reported interruptions to 911 emergency call service on Monday night.

-The extent of the outage was not immediately clear.
 The Minneapolis Police Department said 911 lines "are not operational nationwide" but provided few other details.
-Departments in Arizona and Delaware also reported issues.
+The issues extended to departments in many states, including Minnesota, Delaware, Arizona, Indiana, Colorado and Pennsylvania.

 “ATTENTION: The 911 lines are not operational nationwide.
 This is for phone calls and text messaging.
 If you need police, fire or emergency medical assistance in Minneapolis, please call 612-348-2345.
-We will advise when this issue is fixed.”
+We will advise when this issue is fixed," the department said.

+The Delaware State Police said its dispatch centers were experiencing a "state-wide interruption in service."
+Officials later released an update noting that service was restored.

+"Delaware State Police Dispatch Centers are now operational and 911 calls are being received," Delaware State Police said in a statement.
+"If you call 911 and receive a busy signal or recorded message, callers are encouraged to text 911 and type your emergency in the message field or utilize the non-emergency telephone numbers."

 This is a breaking story.
 Check back for updates.